nathreed/WMATAMap/tools/segment-coordinate-line-maker/README.md

 - Line distance files, created from `line-distance-maker`

 It places the resulting processed data in `data/allLine_segCoord.json` where it is used by other parts of the project.

+## Note
+Run `npm install` in this directory before running the tool to install dependencies.